Feiss line

 • The Feiss line is a line that is drawn & extends from the first MPT [ metatarsophalangeal joint], then goes over the navicular tubercle up to the apex of the medial malleolus.

-• When the Feiss angle is between 30° and 90° it is indicated to the foot is hyper pronated in this situation the foot is in a weight-bearing position.
+• When the Feiss angle is between 30° and 90° it is indicated that the foot is hyper pronated in this situation the foot is in a weight-bearing position.

 Purpose of the Feiss line: